ovh/docs/pages/platform/logs-data-platform/using_grafana_with_logs/guide.fr-fr.md

 1. On the bottom right, select your datasource.
 1. That's it :)

-If you want to know what you can do with Grafana and Opensearch, you can fly to the [official documentation](https://grafana.com/grafana/plugins/grafana-opensearch-datasource/){.external}.
+If you want to know what you can do with Grafana and OpenSearch, you can fly to the [official documentation](https://grafana.com/grafana/plugins/grafana-opensearch-datasource/){.external}.

 ## Go further